-HIV and AIDS are terms that are often used together, and sometimes are used interchangably, though they are not the same thing.
-They are both acronymns, and are related:
+HIV and AIDS are terms that are often used together, and sometimes are used interchangeably, though they are not the same thing.
+They are both acronyms, and are related.

 The best way to fight HIV is to know your status.
 A simple test can determine if you are infected with the virus.

 Our diverse programs help thousands of people every year.
 From testing to prevention to care, our services assist communities where need is greatest.